 Contemporary chairs: These can take on a variety of designs, materials, or shapes, though they still have the signature seat back and arms recognizable in armchairs.

 Arms: In most armchair designs, the arms are padded and upholstered for maximum comfort.
 Their height and thickness, however, can differ considerably.
 Some consumers prefer the coziness of bulky, oversize arms, whereas others prefer the sleek look of shorter, narrower arms.

 Cushion: Before you fall in love with the aesthetics of an armchair, make sure you get a good look at — and preferably feel of — the seat cushion.
 It may or may not be removable.
 Well-made cushions are around 4 to 6 inches thick and relatively firm.
 Keep in mind that a firmer cushion doesn’t mean it’s uncomfortable.
 Rather, it has more structural integrity because it’s densely packed with foam or similar stuffing materials, which means the cushion will remain soft yet supportive without collapsing.

 Back: The seat back on an armchair can be low, mid-rise, or tall.
 This is where you’ll find the most variation between armchairs, not to mention unique design contouring.

 Lower seat backs come up to about your mid-back, while mid-rise backs reach closer to the shoulders.
-Wingbacks are the tallest armchairs, and these can extend up to a foot above your head.
+Wingbacks are the tallest armchairs, and these can extend up to a foot over your head.
 Of course, seat back height is relative to the person sitting in the chair, so be sure to take that into consideration as well.